Nanomedicine: Drug delivery

 Drug delivery systems, lipid- or polymer-based nanoparticles, can be designed to improve the pharmacokinetics and biodistribution of the drug.
 However, the pharmacokinetics and pharmacodynamics of nanomedicine is highly variable among different patients.
-When designed to avoid the body's defence mechanisms, nanoparticles have beneficial properties that can be used to improve drug delivery.
+When designed to avoid the body's defense mechanisms, nanoparticles have beneficial properties that can be used to improve drug delivery.
 Complex drug delivery mechanisms are being developed, including the ability to get drugs through cell membranes and into cell cytoplasm.
 Triggered response is one way for drug molecules to be used more efficiently.
 Drugs are placed in the body and only activate on encountering a particular signal.
 For example, a drug with poor solubility will be replaced by a drug delivery system where both hydrophilic and hydrophobic environments exist, improving the solubility.
 Drug delivery systems may also be able to prevent tissue damage through regulated drug release; reduce drug clearance rates; or lower the volume of distribution and reduce the effect on non-target tissue.
 However, the biodistribution of these nanoparticles is still imperfect due to the complex host's reactions to nano- and microsized materials and the difficulty in targeting specific organs in the body.
 Nevertheless, a lot of work is still ongoing to optimize and better understand the potential and limitations of nanoparticulate systems.
 While advancement of research proves that targeting and distribution can be augmented by nanoparticles, the dangers of nanotoxicity become an important next step in further understanding of their medical uses.
 The toxicity of nanoparticles varies, depending on size, shape, and material.
 These factors also affect the build-up and organ damage that may occur.
 Nanoparticles are made to be long-lasting, but this causes them to be trapped within organs, specifically the liver and spleen, as they cannot be broken down or excreted.
 This build-up of non-biodegradable material has been observed to cause organ damage and inflammation in mice.
-Magnetic targeted delivery of magnetic nanoparticles to the tumor site under the influence of inhomogeneous stationary magnetic fields may lead to enhanced tumor growth.
-In order to circumvent the pro-tumorigenic effects, alternating electromagnetic fields should be used.
+Delivering magnetic nanoparticles to a tumor using uneven stationary magnetic fields may lead to enhanced tumor growth.
+In order to avoid this, alternating electromagnetic fields should be used.

 Nanoparticles are under research for their potential to decrease antibiotic resistance or for various antimicrobial uses.
 Nanoparticles might also be used to circumvent multidrug resistance (MDR) mechanisms.

 Systems under research

 Advances in lipid nanotechnology were instrumental in engineering medical nanodevices and novel drug delivery systems, as well as in developing sensing applications.
-Another system for microRNA delivery under preliminary research is nanoparticles formed by the self-assembly of two different microRNAs deregulated in cancer.
+Another system for microRNA delivery under preliminary research is nanoparticles formed by the self-assembly of two different microRNAs to possibly shrink tumors.
 One potential application is based on small electromechanical systems, such as nanoelectromechanical systems being investigated for the active release of drugs and sensors for possible cancer treatment with iron nanoparticles or gold shells.
+Another system of drug delivery involving nanoparticles is the use of aquasomes, self-assembled nanoparticles with a nanocrystalline center, a coating made of a polyhydroxyl oligomer, covered in the desired drug, which protects it from dehydration and conformational change.